sergioag/bc-java-fips/README.md

 BouncyCastle decides to use in the future, since it's their code and I don't have any control over that.

-The build files (i.e. pom.xml files) are copyrighted by me (Sergio Aguayo) and fall under the same MIT license as BouncyCastle.
+The build files (i.e. pom.xml files) and other misc files are copyrighted by me (Sergio Aguayo) and fall under the same MIT license as BouncyCastle.

 Versions
 ========